dunamismax/Python-From-The-Ground-Up-A-Project-Based-Approach/README.md

-# Python From The Ground Up - A Project-Based Approach
+# Python From The Ground Up

 <p align="left">
   <b>A complete, open-source curriculum that teaches you Python by building a versatile portfolio of real-world tools and applications.</b>